Privacy Policy

 We have no control over, and assume no responsibility for the content, privacy policies or practices of any third party sites or Services.

-This website and our Services are not intended for individuals under the age of eighteen (18) years.
+Our Services are not intended for individuals under the age of eighteen (18) years.
 Accordingly, we do not knowingly collect or share information from children without parental or guardian consent.
-If you have reason to believe that a child under the age of 16 has provided personal information to us, please contact us using the information below, and we will delete that information from our databases.
+If you have reason to believe that an individual under the age of 18 has provided personal information to us, please contact us using the information below, and we will delete that information from our databases.

 We may change this Privacy Notice from time to time.
 We will post the changes to this page, and will indicate the date they go into effect.
 We encourage you to review our Privacy Notice to stay informed.
 If we make changes that materially affect your privacy rights we will notify you of the changes by posting a prominent notice on our website or using other methods that we select, such as sending you an email.